The Digilent Keypad PMOD is a simple grid of buttons:

 end

-assignmentsTo complete the keypad
+endcol assignmentsTo complete the keypad

-design, the col
+design, the col signals need to

-signals is assigned 0
+the col signals is assigned

-, while the others are all Z
+the others are all Z. This is

-.
-This is achieved using assign
+achieved using assign

 statements with the conditional ?